 Leave investing in higher risk Canadian stocks to your non-registered accounts.
 Ones where earnings can be taxed, but losses can also be used as tax deductions.

 So what should you be putting in your TFSA?
-Right now, there is way too many blue-chip Canadian stocks trading at significant discounts not to be stashing them inside of your TFSA and reaping the rewards years down the road.
+Right now, there is way too many Canadian dividend stocks trading at significant discounts not to be stashing them inside of your TFSA and reaping the rewards years down the road.
 Today, we’ll focus on one of them.

 Why you need to consider adding Canadian Tire stock (TSX:CTC.A) to your TFSA watchlist